umeshroka/duo-backend/README.md

 # Duo Backend

-Placeholder for screenshot/logo

 ## Description

 Duo is a platform for exploring and learning about traditional Chinese calligraphy and paintings.
-This MVP backend provides the API for browsing artworks, artists, masterclasses, and services along with simple enquiry functionality and AI artwork generation.
+This MVP backend provides the API for browsing artworks, artists, masterclasses, and professional services along with enquiry functionality and AI-powered artwork generation in traditional Chinese styles.

-## MVP Features

-- User Authentication: Simple JWT-based authentication
-- Artist Display: Browse artist profiles and their works
-- Artwork Showcase: Browse artworks
-- Educational Content: View masterclasses, editorial content, AI playground
-- Professional Services: View available art services
-- AI Art Generation: Create custom AI-generated artworks in traditional Chinese styles
-- Enquiry System: Submit enquiries about artworks, services or masterclasses

 ## API Endpoints